Skip to navigation Skip to content

 Table Of Contents

 Since electronics generate power, fluctuations in temperatures can occur.
-When temperatures get too high, there needs to be a way to wick the heat away from the components to a heat dissipating mechanism, such as a liquid cooling plate, chassis or traditional heat sink.
+When temperatures get too high, there needs to be a way to wick the heat away from the components to a heat-dissipating mechanism, such as a liquid cooling plate, chassis, or traditional heat sink.
 For instance, if a Printed Circuit Board (PCB) does not have a way to transfer heat, the reliability and longevity of its components will be adversely affected.
-In extreme cases they can even melt or become damaged.
-Thermal Interface Materials (TIMs) are used to transfer heat away from the heat source and onwards in the cooling chain.
+In extreme cases, they can even melt or become damaged.
+Thermal Interface Materials (TIMs) are used to as a thermal management solution to transfer heat away from the heat source and onwards in the cooling chain.

 Thermal Management Material